Write your book in Reedsy Studio. Try the beloved writing app for free today.

 Direct characterization is useful shorthand.
 Instead of pages showing how a character is mean, you could start with 'He was mean.'
 Balance is key, though.
 Overusing direct characterizing may skew the balance towards telling, not showing.

-If, for example, you wrote, 'He was mean.
-He was petty and generally unkind, so that neighbors crossed the street when he passed,' that mixes some indirect characterization with the direct type.
+If, for example, you wrote, 'He was petty and generally unkind, so that neighbors crossed the street when he passed,' that mixes some indirect characterization with the direct type.
 Neighbors crossing the street is a visual that indirectly implies avoidance and discomfort or possible dislike.

-If you were to only tell readers about your characters' traits without weaving in illustrative showing (which give indirect inference about who your characters are), the effect would be:
+If you were to only tell readers about your characters' traits without weaving in illustrative showing, the effect would be:

 1. Hazy visuals: Crossing the street in the example above gives a more specific visual than simply saying 'he was disliked by the community'.

-2. Lack of depth and color: If you tell your reader who your characters are exclusively with minimal showing or inferring, it may read as though you have a private understanding of your characters you are summarizing for the reader, rather than showing them a fuller, more detailed picture.
+2. Lack of depth and color: If you exclusively “tell” your reader who your characters are — with minimal showing or inferring — it can read as though you are simply summarizing them, rather than showing a fuller, more detailed picture of who they are.

 Plot your novel in studio